ubern-mia/bender/episode02/glossar.md

 ### T1c:
 The C here stands for Contrast Enhancement.
 It appears that liquids and other features are more prominently displayed here.
 Gadolinium or what are other contrasts?

+### Exogenous and Endogenous contrast

+### hyper-intense, hypo-intense

+hyper-intense translates to higher than normal/expected brightness/intensity, and hypo-intense is lower than normal/expected.

+### Lesions versus tumor versus target volume

 ## Technical terms that could confuse a clinician

+### AI versus Machine Learning (from [here](https://www.nibib.nih.gov/science-education/glossary))
+Machine Learning is a subset/type of AI, where a computer algorithm (a set of rules and procedures) is developed to analyze and make predictions from data that is fed into the system.
+Machine learning-based technologies are routinely used every day, such as personalized news feeds and traffic prediction maps.

+### (Artificial) Neural Networks (from [here](https://www.nibib.nih.gov/science-education/glossary))
+A machine learning approach modeled after the brain in which algorithms process signals via interconnected nodes called artificial neurons.
+Mimicking biological nervous systems, artificial neural networks have been used successfully to recognize and predict patterns of neural signals involved in brain function.

 ### Image properties related: